 It can appear daunting at first, but when you take the time to understand the criteria involved, you may find that it’s not quite as bad as you first imagined.

-The purpose of this article is to give you the information you need so that you can make an informed decision.
+The purpose of this article is to answer some of the big questions people have and give you an overview so that you can make an informed decision.
 You may decide that investing in an HMO is not for you, which of course is fine, but at least you will have taken the time to consider all your options.

 Besides, as landlords, our aim is to provide an exemplary service to our customers.
-If there is demand in the market for shared housing, then we should do our best to provide good quality living accommodation to meet that demand.
+If there is demand in the market for single people to be accommodated in shared housing, then we should do our best to provide good quality residential accommodation to meet that demand.

 Table of Contents:

-- Why Are HMO’s Popular With Property Investors And Landlords?
+- Why Are HMO’s Popular With Property Investors And Private Landlords?

 - Why Are HMO’s So Popular With Tenants?